timflutre/PlantBreedGame/README.md

 ## :whale2: Docker

-Thank to docker, you can deploy this application without not installing anything more than docker on your server.
+Thank to docker, you can deploy this application without installing anything more than docker on your server.

 To install docker please refer here: [ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [debian](https://docs.docker.com/install/linux/docker-ce/debian/), [other](https://docs.docker.com/install/).